Siedlce

 Siedlce (/pl/) (שעדליץ Shedlits) is a city in the Masovian Voivodeship in eastern Poland with 74,780 inhabitants (As of 2024).

-The city is situated between two small rivers, the Muchawka and the Helenka, and lies along the European route E30, around 90 km east of Warsaw.
+The city is situated between two small rivers, the Muchawka and the Helenka, around 90 km east of Warsaw.
 It is the fourth largest city of the Masovian Voivodeship, and the seat of the Roman Catholic Diocese of Siedlce.
 Siedlce is a local educational, cultural and sports center, with a university, a notable rugby club and two important museums.
 It also hosts a garrison of the Polish Armed Forces.

 First recorded in the medieval period, Siedlce is a former residential city of prominent Polish magnate families of Czartoryski and Ogiński, under whose patronage it became an important cultural center in Poland.
 The city contains several landmarks in various styles, especially Baroque and Neoclassical, including the Ogiński Palace and Park ensemble.
 From 1975 to 1998, the city was the capital of a separate Siedlce Voivodeship.